cnpryer/lru-cache/README.md

-# ripe
+# lru-cache

-An LRUCache for JavaScript.
+An LRU Cache for JavaScript.